gnea/grbl/doc/markdown/laser_mode.md

 ## Grbl v1.1 Laser Mode

 **_DISCLAIMER: Lasers are extremely dangerous devices.
 They can instantly cause fires and permanently damage your vision.
 Please read and understand all related documentation for your laser prior to using it.
-The Grbl project is not resposible for any damage or issues the firmware may cause, as defined by its GPL license._**
+The Grbl project is not responsible for any damage or issues the firmware may cause, as defined by its GPL license._**

 ----